stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 02 (P1L2) - Text Browser Exercise (Analysis).md

 _At any given moment in time, what is the number of lines actually displayed in the ViewPort as a function of the window's size and the number of lines in the file?_

 `numberOfLinesDisplayed = minimum(windowSize, numberOfLinesInFile)`

+### Another Association Quiz

+_LinesVisible indicates the contents of the ViewPort that must come from the FileManager.
+Those lines are determined by the position of the ScrollBar handle.
+How might this be expressed?_

+`linesVisible` = from `topPositionHandle` to (`topPositionHandle` + `windowSize`)